Septic System Vent Pipes

 Your septic tank and leach field are vented through the roof vent in the house.
 Having a vent on the leach field in connection with the roof vent allows a draft to flow through the leach field adding oxygen and helping good bacteria to grow.
 Today’s code calls for a vent in the leach field if it is buried deeper than 2 feet or you have a pump system.
 If you get any sewer smells, a charcoal filter and be installed to prevent the smell.
 If you have any questions about your septic system and how it works, contact us at 603-432-4840.

-A septic tank truck is parked in the driveway of a house.
+A septic tank is being installed in a backyard.